-There he received the name Fo Yuan and Miao Xin from Hsu-Yun and was transmitted the re-established Chan Lineage of the YunMen House, thus becoming the 13th generation inheritor of the YunMen Chan School since the founder of this Chan Lineage, Wenyan YunMen (the Lineage being extinct for several hundred years).
+There he received the name Fo Yuan and Miao Xin from Hsu-Yun and was transmitted the re-established Chan Lineage of the YunMen House, thus becoming the 13th generation inheritor of the YunMen Chan School.
 After that, he assumed the abbacy of the monastery with a spirit of true sincerity and arduous work, renewing the Chan tradition of “agricultural and spiritual Chan work”, making the famous edict “a day without work is a day without food” ring truer than ever.
-He also continued the reconstruction of the monastery, which is now a big complex with various Buddha and relic halls, Chan halls, monk halls and a library.
+He also continued the reconstruction of the monastery.
 He also temporarily assumed the abbacy of the Nan Hua monastery after the passing of his friend, and Hsu-Yun’s disciple, Master Wei Yin.

 Venerable Dharma Teacher Ming Zhen Shakya